BCallumCarr/ds-assignment/README.md

 ## Productionising the process

-Feature: Lift and shift notebook code to standalone python files which output the answers in a document and graphs in respective files.
+The notebook code was replicated in standalone Python files which automatically output answers to a txt file and graphs to pngs, based on the data in the data folder.

+The `users` and `activities` datasets can be updated in the data folder, and the `run_analysis.exe` can be run to automatically analyse the new data, so long as the schema of the data is the same.

+## Testing

+Feature to be implemented: Implement testing and validation to ensure new data loaded into data folder is processed correctly.